E-MAIL tony@lathes.co.uk

-Long-forgotten, Leyland and Barlow were based in Trafford Road, Manchester and most active during and just after the Victorian era.
-Today, examples of their products are rare, but the ones discovered have been well made, simple machines including a small backgeared, screwcutting gap-bed lathe and a pair of small shapers - one a hand-powered type and the other, in complete contrast, an ingenious and beautifully-constructed 6-inch powered version.
+Now a long-forgotten Company, Leyland and Barlow were based in Trafford Road, Manchester and most active during and just after the late Victorian era.
+Today, examples of their products are rare, but the ones discovered have, upon examination, proved to be well made if simple machines of a straightforward design.
+Those found include a small backgeared, screwcutting gap-bed lathe and a pair of bench-mount shapers - one hand-powered with the other, in complete contrast, an ingenious and beautifully-constructed 6-inch powered type.

 Lightly-built, with flat-topped ways and 60-degree dovetail sides the bed, was further weakened by a very deep gap section - there being no effort to brace or deepen the casting at either side to compensate.